spestana/goes-ortho-builder/README.md

 ## Configuration

-* The workflow requires the following Actions secrets.
-Links below to set up free accounts with these data providers.
+The workflow requires the following Actions secret:
+* `OPENTOPO_API_KEY`
-  * `OPENTOPO_API_KEY` to download a DEM from [OpenTopography.org](https://www.opentopography.org/), used for the terrain correction applied to the imagery
+  * This allows the utilities to download a DEM from [OpenTopography.org](https://www.opentopography.org/), used for the terrain correction applied to the imagery
   * Make a user account and generate an API key [here](https://portal.opentopography.org/requestService?service=api).

 ## Ackowledgments